zeph-yr/AccessAbility/README.md

 Works for both Left and Right Hand playersettings, Multiplayer, OST / DLC and Practice Mode.

 ## How Is This Different From AlternativePlay?
-This mod *does not convert* the blocks of the other color to the desired color or to dot blocks, which can make a map difficult or unpleasant to play single-handed.
+This mod *does not convert* all the blocks to one color or to dot blocks, which can make a map difficult or unpleasant to play single-handed.
 AccessAbility *removes the blocks* mapped in the other color and thus accurately represents playing the original map with only one hand.

 For those who would like to still see the other-color blocks without the Miss texts and sounds, AccessAbility has the option to display those blocks and have them disappear without being counted as Misses.